MonedaCloud/Cardano-Installation/README.md

 5. terminal:~$ `./install-cardano-node.sh`
 6. Configure env, cnode.sh, topologyUpdater.sh (Relay Only), topology.json (Node Only).
 7. terminal:~$ `sudo reboot`
+* Node will start automatically right after the reboot.
+Check the syncing progress with `gLiveView` command.

 **Note:** These steps were sucessfully tested on Mainnet with Cardano node version **1.35.3** (Vasil).